mousepawmedia/devdocs/source/guides/contrib.rst

    :guilabel:`Manage`.
 Click :guilabel:`Edit Profile` at right and fill out your user profile.

 That's it!
-You're now set up to use DevNet Phabricator!
+You're now set up to use Phabricator!
 For complete instructions on using Phabricator, see :ref:`phab`.

-..  warning:: DevNet (anything at ``mousepawmedia.net``) is only online from
-    6:00am until 10:00pm Pacific time, seven days a week.
-You can see the current status at `mousepawmedia.com/devnet <https://mousepawmedia.com/devnet>`_

 Development Environment
 ===============================